logicalclocks/hops-docs/docs/user_guide/hopsworks/jobs.rst

-====
 Jobs
 ====

-Members of a project in Hopsworks, can launch the following types of application via the Jobs service of a project:
+Members of a project in Hopsworks, can launch the following types of applications through a project's Jobs service:

+* Python (*Hopsworks Enterprise only*)
 * Apache Spark
 * Apache Flink
-* Apache Beam with the Apache Flink runner.

-If you are a beginner it is **highly** advisable to click on the ``Spark`` button at landing page under the available tours.
-It will guide you through launching your first Spark application!
+If you are a beginner it is **highly** recommended to click on the ``Spark`` button at landing page under the available tours.
+It will guide you through launching your first Spark application and the steps for launching any job type are similar.
+Details on running Python programs are provided in the Python section below.

 .. _guided_tours.png: ../../_images/guided_tours.png
 .. figure:: ../../imgs/guided_tours.png